AdobeDocs/adobeio-runtime/resources/faq.md

 ## Getting Access
 **How can I get access to I/O Runtime?**
-I/O Runtime is in private beta.
-You can sign up [here](https://adobeio.typeform.com/to/RWhT8Y) to get notified when it is general available.
+I/O Runtime is offering production service level since June 2019.
+You can find [here](overview/request_a_trial.md) information about how to get access.

 ## Supported Programming Languages
 **Which languages are supported in I/O Runtime?**